cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.7v0.1
 Agencies SHALL NOT allow any users to distribute content from an organization-owned shared drive to shared drives owned by another organization.

-- _Rationale:_ Once a document is moved outside the organization's drives, it no longer has control over the dissemination of the document.
+- _Rationale:_ Once a document is moved outside the organization's drives, the organization no longer has control over the dissemination of the document.
 By not allowing users to distribute content to external shared drives, the organization maintains more control over the document.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping